danielcjacks/activity/README.md

 # ACTIVITY

-- Acceptance and commitment therapy tool for you
+- Acceptance and Commitment Therapy Informed Visual Intervention Tool for You